 |iPhone XS Max||0.22|

 |Galaxy S10 Plus||0.29|

 So how accurate are the colors that the Galaxy Note 10 Plus displays?
 Very.
 The panel turned in a Delta-E score of 0.25.
 On this test, a score of zero is perfect, so the lower the better.
 The 6.3-inch Note 10 was essentially the same, at 0.26.

 This mark edges out what the Galaxy S10 Plus turned in (0.29) but it's not quite as accurate as the screens on the iPhone XS Max (0.22) or the OnePlus 7 Pro (0.18).

-It's important to note that this is just our first round of testing for the Galaxy Note 10 Plus, and we will be performing additional real-world tests for things like opening apps, gaming and other applications.
+It's important to clarify that this is just our first round of testing for the Galaxy Note 10 Plus, and we will be performing additional real-world tests for things like opening apps, gaming and other applications.
 For instance, the Note 10 has a Boot up Booster feature that keeps the 12 most frequently used apps in RAM so they launch faster.

 We'll also be running our battery life test and measuring the charge time for the included 25W charger.
 (The phone's optional 45W charger will have to wait.)
 Stay tuned for more test results.